-A Phase 1, Multicenter, Open-Label, Dose-Escalation, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-221 in Subjects with Advanced Hematologic Malignancies with an IDH2 Mutation
+A Phase 1, Multicenter, Open-Label, Dose-Escalation and Expansion, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-221 in Subjects with Advanced Hematologic Malignancies with an IDH2 Mutation

 - UT Southwestern Ambulatory Services

 This is a Phase 1, multicenter, open-label, dose-escalation, safety, PK/PD, and clinical activity evaluation of orally administered aG-221 in subjects with advanced hematologic malignancies that harbor an iDH2 mutation.

 The study includes a dose escalation phase to determine MTD followed by expansion cohorts to further evaluate the safety and tolerability of the MTD and to provide an assessment of its antitumor activity in select populations.
 The dose escalation phase will utilize a standard [Quote]3 + 3[Quote] design.

 Following determination of the recommended Phase 2 dosing regimen(s), the expansion phase will open. expansion cohorts will be divided into 4 non-randomized arms of 25 subjects per arm with iDH2-mutated hematologic malignancies as follows:

 * arm 1: Relapsed or refractory acute myelogenous leukemia (aML) and age [GreaterThanorequalTo]60 years, or any subject with aML regardless of age who has relapsed following a bone marrow transplant (BMT)